-The SPH Laboratory System regularly and periodically reviews, recommends revisions to, and promotes compliance with federal and state laws and other regulations pertaining to laboratory practice.
+The LPH Laboratory System regularly and periodically reviews, recommends revisions to, and promotes compliance with city and county ordinances and regulations pertaining to laboratory practice.

-- The SPH Laboratory System members have access to current applicable laws and regulations. - There are mechanisms and opportunities for the laboratory system to share expertise and make recommendations regarding revision of laws and regulations. - The SPH Laboratory System encourages and promotes compliance by all laboratories in the system with all applicable state and federal regulations.
+- The LPH Laboratory System members have access to current applicable laws and regulations. - There are mechanisms and opportunities for the laboratory system to share expertise and make recommendations regarding revision of laws and regulations. - The LPH Laboratory System encourages and promotes compliance by all laboratories in the system with all applicable city and county ordinances and regulations.

-The SPH Laboratory System is actively involved in the review and revision of laws and regulations pertaining to laboratory practice.
+The LPH Laboratory System is actively involved in the review and revision of laws and regulations pertaining to laboratory practice.

-- Appropriate members of the SPH Laboratory System participate in reviewing the list of reportable diseases and required isolate submissions. - Members of the System have access to all applicable laws and regulations on an as-needed basis.
+- Appropriate members of the LPH Laboratory System participate in reportable diseases and required isolate submissions. - Members of the System have access to all applicable laws and regulations on an as-needed basis.